invokelabs/objc.docs.invokernd.com/content/uncrustify/index.md

 Uncrustify works with a config file that *you* will theoretically set up (most likely you'll just download one and tweak it a bit).
 This file has a whole bunch of options which you can specify the details for.
 Ultimately, it is these details that will be carried out when you execute the program on your file(s).
 This Config file can be set up in a text editor but that would be pretty rough.
 Fortunately, there is also a GUI you can use to assemble things which is a lot more reasonable.
 These instructions assume you will want to use the GUI.

 1. Download the [Universal Indent GUI](http://sourceforge.net/projects/universalindent/files/uigui/) or the latest version of [UncrustifyX](https://github.com/ryanmaxwell/UncrustifyX/releases) and install/run it.
-Both work principally the same but UncrustifyX is probably more attractive to the eye while Universal Indent GUI allows you to realtime interact with files a file that you can load in from somewhere on your comp.
+Both work principally the same but UncrustifyX is probably more attractive to the eye.
 2. In either case you are going to import a [sample config](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode/blob/master/Resources/uncrustify.cfg) file or generate a blank text doc with the name `uncrustify.cfg`
-2. Down the left column are all of the things you can have Crustify control.
+2. Down the left column are all of the things you can have Uncrustify control.
 They can be turned on and off at your bidding.
-3. With Universal Indent GUI you can also load a sample file with the `Live Indent Preview` option selected to visually understand the changes you're making to your code.
+3. With both editors you can also load a sample file with the `Live Indent Preview` option selected to visually understand the changes you're making to your code.
 4. When you are done you can export your `.config` file and note the location.
-5. Move this file somewhere in your xcode project folder that you want to Uncrustify as this is the first place that the plugin will look for your config specs. presumably you could include this file in your .gitignore file so that it is more of a local thing.
+5. Move this file to the top level of your xcode project folder as this is the first place that the plugin will look for your config specs. presumably you could include this file in your .gitignore file so that it is more of a local thing.

 ##Using Uncrustify